I have seen USED Tesla Model 3's selling for $25,000

 On December 16th 2012 I bought my 1st Electric Vehicle, I still own it today.
 I use it to help me save

 a few parking spots in front of my Apartment Building in Jersey City because I charge out my window.
 CLICK HERE to see videos on how I reserve parking spots and how I charge out my window.

 There is an EV Charging station that was installed in 2021 that's 2.5 blocks away but it costs $18

 to fill up there.
-At my apartment it costs $12.00 - It's always less money to charge at your house.
+At my apartment it costs $12.00 - It's usually less money to charge at your house.

 I use the Tesla APP on my phone which controls the car